If you are considering submitting an application to Neumont College of Computer Science, the fee for the application is $35.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Neumont College of Computer Science is amoderately difficult school to get into.
+It is moderately difficult to get into Neumont College of Computer Science.
 Neumont College of Computer Science evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

-In 2021, Neumont College of Computer Science accepted 84% of all applicants., around 698 of the 833 students who applied.
+In 2021, Neumont College of Computer Science accepted 84% of students, around 698 of the 833 students who applied.

 Schools that are moderately difficult to get into, like Neumont College of Computer Science, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.